mbakholdina/srt/docs/statistics.md

 The time elapsed, in milliseconds, since the SRT socket has been created (after successful call to `srt_connect(...)` or `srt_bind(...)` function).
 Available both for sender and receiver.

+For socket group, the time elapsed, in milliseconds, since the SRT socket group has been created (??? started) (after successful call to ??? function).

 ### pktSentTotal

 The total number of sent data packets, including retransmitted packets.
 Available for sender.

+For socket group, in case of backup and balancing modes, the total number of sent over all links data packets, including retransmitted packets.
+In case of broadcast mode, the average pktSentTotal for all links.

 ### pktRecvTotal

 The total number of received packets, including retransmitted packets.
 Available for receiver.

+For socket group, the same idea as pktSentTotal.

 ### pktSndLossTotal